-- Revenues or expenditures greater than \$1,000,000 an audit and financial statement certification are required. - Revenues or expenditures between \$350,000 and \$1,000,000 an agreed-upon procedures report, large financial survey, and financial statement certification are required. - Revenues and expenditures less than \$350,000 a self-evaluation form, small financial survey, and financial statement certification are required.
+- Revenues or expenditures greater than \$1,000,000 a Financial Audit Reporting Package and Financial Certification are required. - Revenues or expenditures at least \$350,000 and less than \$1,000,000 an Agreed-Upon Procedures Report, Large Financial Survey, and Financial Certification are required. - Revenues and expenditures less than \$350,000 a Self-Evaluation Form, Small Financial Survey, and Financial Certification are required.